Mueller statement meant to 'light the fuse' for impeachment, Devin Nunes says

 Special Counsel Robert Mueller's public statement Wednesday was meant to "light the fuse" for impeachment proceedings against President Trump, Rep. Devin Nunes claimed Thursday.

-Nunes, R-Calif., told Fox News' "Hannity" that observers of Mueller's rare public remarks had to ask themselves why he held the news conference.
+Nunes, R-Calif., told Fox News' "Hannity" that observers of Mueller's rare public remarks likely asked themselves why he held the news conference.

-"You just have to ask yourself, sitting back thinking about it: What was that press conference all about yesterday?" he charged.
+"You just have to ask yourself, sitting back thinking about it: What was that press conference all about yesterday?"
+Nunes said.
 "To light the fuse for impeachment."

-Nunes, the ranking member on the House Intelligence Committee, claimed Mueller should have ended his probe many months before he did earlier this year.
+Nunes, ranking member of the House Intelligence Committee, said Mueller should have ended his Russia investigation many months sooner than he did.

 MUELLER SAYS CHARGING TRUMP WITH A CRIME WAS 'NOT AN OPTION' IN RUSSIA PROBE, IN FIRST PUBLIC REMARKS